emsi/pi-nfs/README.md

 To bootstrap to `/raspios_lite` run:
 `sudo ./bootstrap /raspios_lite/`
 Once all oparations and customizations are done user is prompted for pi user password.
 Alternatively ssh public keys can be obtained from github's user oublic keys link (https://github.com/[githubuser].keys) using --githubuser  option with an argument.
+If `-t` switch is used `bootstrap` will create a link at /srv/tftp pointing to `boot` of our target directory.

 ## scripts
 Make sure to examine the scrpts in both `scripts` and `scrupts_arm` directories.